joeweaver/joeweaver.github.io/research.md

 While another page explains my general [teaching philosophy](/teaching), a particular interest of mine is interactive tutorial sessions, such as one allowing students to [learn basic data analysis of microbial metagenomic studies](https://github.com/joeweaver/get_to_know_phyloseq).

+I'm also interested in using real-world research to form 'engagement hooks' for secondary school students.
+Recently, I've developed a 'virtual lab', aligned to national curricula, where students learn about ecological tradeoffs by playing with a web-based pre-solved agent based models of Type VI Secretion systems.
+The public demo (not suitable for phones) is available here: [https://raw.githack.com/joeweaver/t6ss-outreach/main/welcome.html](https://raw.githack.com/joeweaver/t6ss-outreach/main/welcome.html)

 ## Previous Projects
 ### Shear-induced bioaggregation
 The local shear microenvironment is a key parameter affecting biological particles.
 It influences local substrate concentrations, induces bacterial physiological responses, and physically shapes particles though erosion, fragmentation, aggregation.